saymonset/flowablebpm/README.md

  1) install gradle >= 4.4.1
- 2) install mysql and create bd floawble
+ 2) install mysql and create bd flowable

    The parameters  in application.properties, flowable.cfg.xml  are